DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 #### (b) Calculating the p-value

 Using a statistical software, generate a randomization distribution for the difference in means and calculate the p-value for the two-tailed test.
-Is the observed difference of 8.9 points statistically significant?
+Is the observed difference of 8.9 points statistically discernible?

 <details><summary><red>Click for answer</red></summary>
 *Answer:* The p-value is the proportion of resamples that have a difference of 8.9 or above.
 Depending on the generated randomization distribution, the p-value is 0.0002.
 This means is interpreted in terms of how likely it is to observe a difference of 8.9 or greater under the null hypothesis, which is 0.02%.